Supplemental Exam Process

 Deferment

-If you are in the military and cannot attend processing due to an activation or deployment, please outline your circumstances on the deferment form.
-Email the completed form along with a copy of your orders to [email protected].
+After passing the exam, you may be invited to process.
+Processing events occur in New York State.
+If you cannot participate in these events due to a conflict with active-duty military service, please outline your circumstances on the deferment form.
+Email the completed form and a copy of your orders to [email protected].

 Education